kha1i1e/Deployment_3/README.md

 > # Verify the 200 response from the Webhook ping
 > ````

-## 11. Push New Code to Trigger an Automatic Jenkins Build
+## 11. Push New Code to Automate changes in Jenkins Build
 > ````
 > # Change directories into the templates folder
 > cd Deployment_3/templates/